FHIR can cure fragmented healthcare

 Fast forward to next year: Nikki has changed insurance companies and now belongs to a provider group that employs a patient portal app similar to the one developed by PK below.
 It’s accessible through her smartphone and gives her the information she needs to make smarter health decisions.

 The app enables her to access her records from different doctors while also capturing her interactions with the app and providing helpful information tailored to her specific condition.
 Her appointments, her communications with doctors, and her test results are all available at her fingertips.
 This is what FHIR looks like from the patient’s perspective.
 Since asthma is often exacerbated by seasonal flu, the insights-driven mobile application also reminds her to get her flu shot.

 PK’s CareQuotient is a data management and analytics platform for healthcare providers and payers.
 Nikki’s data is fed into CareQuotient, as is the data of every other member of the healthcare group she belongs to.
 CareQuotient visualizes Nikki’s data so her providers can analyze and make informed decisions about her condition as well as the health of the entire population they serve.

-As fragmented care continues to drive greater numbers of ED visits and increased healthcare premiums, health insurance and providers are on the brink of a major disruption.
-Trends in the political space towards single payer and Medicare for all are a miner’s canary for the industry.
+As fragmented care continues to drive greater numbers of ED visits and increased healthcare premiums, health insurance and providers find themselves on the brink of a major disruption.
+Trends in the political space towards single-payer and Medicare for all are a miner’s canary for the industry.
 Whether that disruption is led by healthcare companies or forced upon them will be determined by industry leaders’ ability to adopt new technologies to address long-standing issues.

 FHIR is only one example of a transformational technology moving healthcare forward.
 The wide-ranging possibilities of its use, its large throughput, and its readily available technology make it more accessible and impactful.
-This means those providers and payers that neglect its potential do so at the risk of their competitive advantage and at the expense of their patients.
+This means those providers and payers that neglect its potential do so risk their competitive advantage at the expense of their patients.